Home » Blog » Back-to-school pediatric sleep news round-up

 We’re fast approaching back-to-school time.
-Over the summer kids tend to get more rest even though days are longer.
-Mornings move more slowly, there is space for a nap, and there’s no homework to keep our kids up late.
+Over the summer, kids tend to get more rest even though the days are longer.
+Mornings move more slowly, there is space for a nap, and there’s no homework to keep kids up late.
 But as we shift to the school year, sleep can be a big problem again.
 So what’s new in the world of children, education, and sleep?

 The American Academy of Sleep Medicine has released a new paper that details their recommendations for improving sleep in America.
-During the school year, 1/3 of kids 12 and under and ¾ of teens don't get enough sleep at night.
+During the school year, one-third of kids twelve and under and three-quarters of teens don’t get enough sleep at night.

-To fix this, the AASM wants all US school start times delayed to 8:30 am by the year 2030.
+To fix this, the AASM wants all US school start times delayed to 8:30 AM by the year 2030.
 They’d also like to see more training on sleep issues for medical students.
-Too many pediatricians have very little experience with sleep medicine.
-We need every provider to be ready to have conversations with parents about sleep.
+Too many pediatricians have minimal experience with sleep medicine.
+We need every provider to be ready to talk with parents about sleep.

 A new study found that having mindfulness training in school twice a week caused children to increase their sleep time by 74 minutes a night, with an extra 24 minutes of REM.
 This is huge because good sleep means better learning and better emotional control.

-Students who didn’t get the training LOST nearly an hour of sleep over the same period.
-That means that mindfulness gave kids 2 hours of extra sleep over the baseline.
-The training focused on relaxation and breathing exercises and helped increase sleep by:
+Students who didn’t get the training lost nearly an hour of sleep over the same period.
+That means that mindfulness gave kids two hours of extra sleep over the baseline.
+The training focused on relaxation and breathing exercises and helped increase sleep by…

-- Giving kids tools to unwind and fall asleep more quickly, or to fall back asleep if they woke up.
+Giving kids tools to unwind and fall asleep more quickly or to fall back asleep if they wake up.